S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 - [Gossip-Based Heartbeat Protocol Between Containers/Pods](#gossip-based-heartbeat-protocol-between-containerspods)
 - [Dynamic Container Scaling Within a Node Based on CPU/RAM Utilization During Workload Processing](#dynamic-container-scaling-within-a-node-based-on-cpuram-utilization-during-workload-processing)

+## Relevant Events and Descriptions

+### 1. TaskReceived
+**Description:** Event triggered when a new video transcoding task is received from the message bus / queue.

+### 2. TaskDetailsRetrieved
+**Description:** Event triggered after retrieving task details from the database using the provided task ID.

+### 3. VideoFilePulled
+**Description:** Event triggered after successfully pulling the necessary video file from the object store based on the task details.

+### 4. VideoTranscoded
+**Description:** Event triggered after the video file has been transcoded to desired resolutions and bitrates.

+### 5. TranscodedVideoUploaded
+**Description:** Event triggered after successfully uploading the transcoded video file back to the storage service.

+### 6. WorkerNodeScaledUp
+**Description:** Event triggered when a new worker node is spun up to handle increased workload due to high CPU utilization.

+### 7. WorkerNodeScaledDown
+**Description:** Event triggered when an underutilized worker node is scheduled for shutdown after finishing its current tasks.

+### 8. ContainerErrorRetry
+**Description:** Event triggered when an error is encountered during the processing of a video transcoding task, and the system retries the operation.

+### 9. ContainerErrorEscalation
+**Description:** Event triggered when an error is encountered during the processing of a video transcoding task, and the issue is escalated to system administrators for manual intervention.

+### 10. ContainerFailureDetected
+**Description:** Event triggered upon detecting a failure of the container within the processing pod, initiating recovery procedures.

+### 11. HeartbeatReceived
+**Description:** Event triggered upon receiving a heartbeat signal from a container or pod within the system.

+### 12. GossipTableMerged
+**Description:** Event triggered after merging received gossip tables to ensure consistency and update records accordingly.

+### 13. ContainerScaledUp
+**Description:** Event triggered when additional containers are launched to distribute workload and alleviate resource constraints during workload processing.

+### 14. ContainerScaledDown
+**Description:** Event triggered when containers are shut down after finishing their current jobs to optimize resource utilization during workload processing.

+### 15. ResourceUtilizationThresholdReached
+**Description:** Event triggered when CPU or RAM utilization reaches predefined thresholds during workload processing, prompting scaling actions.

+### 16. WorkloadProcessingStarted
+**Description:** Event triggered when a container starts processing a video transcoding task, signaling its activity.

+### 17. WorkloadProcessingFinished
+**Description:** Event triggered when a container finishes processing a video transcoding task, signaling its inactivity.

+### 18. TaskFailed
+**Description:** Event triggered when a video transcoding task fails to complete due to errors or issues encountered during processing.

 ## Client Requests Processing of Video